SophieDeBenedetto/blog/testing_elixir_with_mox.md

 end
 ```

 We already know that `GithubClient` will call on our `ApiClientBehaviourMock` when the tests run.
-So, we'll need to set some expectations against this mock that will allow our tests to run.
+So, we'll need to set some expectations against this mock that will get our test passing.
 In order for this happy-path test to run, we'll need to tell our mock to expect to receive certain input when `find_or_create_org/3` is called, and to return some valid response. *Note: We won't go into mocking the other functions called on our client here, instead we'll just focus on this one example*.

 ```elixir